ShuWang00/Bioinformatics_project/README.md

 Bioinformatics_project
 My project in Bioimformatics class

-The OCFNLER.R Script was originally from the athors' article, link is down below.
+The OCFNLER.R Script was originally from the authors' article, link is down below.

 # Normal cell-of-origin predicts ovarian tumor outcomes.